ibm-cloud-docs/discovery-data/test.md

     Don't forget to send any login credentials that are needed to access the project when you send the link to your colleagues.

-You can learn about information that is identified by the enrichments that are applied to your documents by reviewing the JSON representation of a document that is returned in a search result.